MEET THE COMPANY

 Born and raised in New Jersey, Debra trained at Princeton Dance and Theater Studio under ABT's Susan Jaffe and Dayton Ballet's Risa Gary Kaplowitz.
 She attended summer intensives including The Julliard School, American Ballet Theater and Kaatsbann.
 She continued her dance training and education at SUNY Purchase’s Conservatory of Dance, graduating magna cum laude with a BFA in Dance in 2012.
 While at Purchase, she performed works by prominent choreographers including George Balanchine, Stephen Petronio and Susan Jaffe.
-Debra has danced professionally with XAOC Contemporary Ballet, mishiDance, Mook Dance Company, and Exit 12 Dance Company.
-In 2016 she joined Ho-Shia Aaron Thao in the running of the youth ballet program that is currently the youth division of Hudson Ballet Theatre.
+Debra has danced professionally in New York City with XAOC Contemporary Ballet, mishiDance, Mook Dance Company, and Exit 12 Dance Company.
+In 2016 she joined Ho-Shia Aaron Thao in creating Hudson Ballet Theater and currently heads HBT’s youth division, Hudson Youth Ballet.
 Debra is also a dance educator and loves sharing her passion for dance with young dancers.
 She has taught at schools including New York Dance, Princeton Dance and Theater Studio, and City Center Dance.

 Hayley Clark, born and raised in New York City, began her dance training at the School of American Ballet and then Ballet Academy East, with teachers including Darla Hoover, Cheryl Yeager, and Peter Frame.
 Her training also included San Francisco Ballet, Boston Ballet, BalletX, Central Pennsylvania Youth Ballet, and the Jacob's Pillow Contemporary Ballet Program.
 Hayley graduated Cum Laude from SUNY Purchase’s Conservatory of Dance with a BFA in Dance, Ballet Concentration.
 While at SUNY Purchase she performed principal roles in Balanchine’s The Four Temperaments and Concerto Barocco, as well as Talsik by Norbert De La Cruz III, Stagioni by Stuart Loungway, and others.
 She has also performed in works by Brian Enos and Bettijane Sills.
 Hayley is proud to have worked with Fukiko Takase of Studio Wayne McGregor to perform a solo from Wayne McGregor’s Atomos for her senior project at SUNY Purchase.

 Julia Hallissey Horner (she/her) was raised in Cleveland, Ohio and lives now in New York City.
 She attended the Ailey/Fordham BFA Program where she graduated with a double major in Dance and Women/Gender Studies.
 While at the Ailey School, Julia performed works by Alvin Ailey, Hope Boykin, Sasha Soreff, Andre Tyson, Steffanie Batten Bland, Claudia Schreier, Rena Butler, Jae Man Joo, and Christopher Huggins.
 Working as a freelance dancer, she has performed various pieces and full length shows with Mook Dance Company & Antonio Brown Dance across New York State and New Jersey.
 Julia has worked extensively with JUNTOS Collective, a dance non-profit, working as a dance performer, dance educator, and currently as the Communications Director, traveling in New York, San Francisco, Boston, Mexico, Nicaragua, Guatemala, and Colombia.
 Through JUNTOS she has studied and performed many styles of dance including Salsa, Bachata, Cumbia, as well as Mexican and Nicaraguan Folkloric styles.
-Julia is now studying at Union Theological Seminary for her Masters of Divinity while she dances at Hudson Ballet Theatre for her first season.
+Julia also has her Masters of Divinity from Union Theological Seminary.

 Juliet Mazzola is originally from Bennington, Vermont, where she began her ballet training at the Berkshire Dance Theater.
 She has spent summers studying at the Boston Ballet School, Central Pennsylvania Youth Ballet, The Joffrey Ballet School, Colorado Ballet, and BalletX.
 She also spent a year as a Trainee at the Joffrey Ballet School in New York City.
 In 2018, Juliet graduated from The Conservatory of Dance at SUNY Purchase College with a BFA in Dance and a Concentration in Ballet.
 While studying at Purchase she spent a semester abroad at the Hong Kong Academy for Performing Arts.
 She has performed many works by various renowned artists including George Balanchine, Gerald Arpino, Silas Farley, Stephen Pier, Michelle Thompson Ulerich, Bettijane Sills, Iratxe Ansa and Taryn Russell.
 Juliet began her professional career in 2018 as a Company Artist with Ballet Hartford.
 For the 2019 season Juliet and seven other professional dancers co-founded and co-directed their own company, New England Ballet Collective, where she was Company Artist and President.
 Juliet is currently a Company Artist with Hudson Ballet Theatre.